 When I told my friend where Travis and I had our back-to-school picnic, she said, “McIndoe Park?
 Never heard of it.”
 Not many people know the name of this park, which is perched on the banks of sparkling Shoal Creek.
 Most people assume that this park is an extension of Wildcat Park just to the south, but it’s actually a Joplin city park.

 Travis and I found a spot just to the south of the historic one-lane low-water bridge, built in 1919.
-Driving over this bridge is a mind-bending experience; since you can’t see the pavement next to you, it feels like you’re gliding across the creek in a boat.
+It is now a pedestrian bridge, and walking across this low-profile structure makes you feel like you’re gliding across the water.

 McIndoe Park is our favorite Joplin picnic spot because here we can eat at a shaded picnic table while enjoying a creekside view, then rest on a blanket in the nearby grass.